jojees/project-genesis/src/audit-event-generator/README.md

 ---

+## ✅ Testing

+The `audit-event-generator` service includes a comprehensive suite of unit tests using `pytest` and `unittest.mock` to ensure high quality and reliability.

+### Running Tests Locally

+To execute the test suite and generate a coverage report:

+1.  **Install dependencies (including dev dependencies):**
+    ```bash
+    poetry install --with dev
+    ```
+    (Or `pip install -r requirements.txt` if your `requirements.txt` includes test dependencies).

+2.  **Run pytest with coverage:**
+    ```bash
+    poetry run pytest --cov=. --cov-report=term-missing --cov-report=xml:coverage.xml
+    ```
+    This command will run all tests, display coverage in the terminal, and generate an XML report (`coverage.xml`) which can be used by CI/CD tools.

+### Test Coverage Highlights

+* **Overall Coverage**: Currently at **93%**, demonstrating strong test coverage across the codebase.
+* **Key Areas Covered**: Includes thorough testing of event generation logic, RabbitMQ publishing mechanisms (success and various failure scenarios), and precise updates of all Prometheus metrics (event counts, publish success/failure, and RabbitMQ connection status).

+For a more detailed breakdown of the testing strategy, test organization, and specific coverage details, refer to the [CONTEXT.md](src/audit-event-generator/CONTEXT.md) file.

+---

 ## 🚀 Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.